Nodel-Recall/tinker-cli/README.md

-us-east-2 HVM64 AMI is changed to Amazon 2023 Linux AMI
+us-east-2 HVM64 AMI is changed to Ubuntu 22.04

-TODO: Update all region AMIs to their latest Amazon 2023 Linux AMI
+TODO: Update all region AMIs to Ubuntu 22.04